Simon Grix

-Simon Grix (born 28 September 1985) is an Ireland international rugby league footballer who played as a forward for Halifax in the Championship and was the team's manager from May 2019 to Oct 2023.
+Simon Grix (born 28 September 1985) is a professional rugby league coach who is an assistant coach for Hull F.C. in the Super League and a former professional rugby league footballer.

-He is currently the interim coach for Super League side Hull FC, following the departure of previous coach Tony Smith, who left the club by mutual consent on 10 April 2024.
+He is a former Ireland international rugby league footballer who played as a forward for Halifax in the Championship and was the team's manager from May 2019 to Oct 2023.
+He served as Hull FC's interim coach in the 2024 Super League season.

 Background

 Grix was born in Halifax, West Yorkshire, England.

 Playing career

 Halifax

 Grix began his career at Halifax spending the 2003 and 2004 seasons at the club.